Blog

 • 331/3% of the contract price where mobile equipment with operators is provided.

 If a subcontractor claims to be insured, get an original version of the workers’ compensation certificate of insurance.
 A written statement from the subcontractor is not adequate proof of coverage.
-Keep original certificates of insurance (not photocopies) on file as we will review them during the audit.
-Be sure that the period of coverage on the certificate matches the period when the work was performed, as closely as possible.
+Keep original certificates of insurance (not photocopies) on file as the insurance company will review them during the audit.
+The insurance company may also request a copy of the subcontractors policy information page to verify actual coverage.
+Be sure that the period of coverage on the certificate matches the period when the work was performed.

 Special Notes: Coverage for Agriculture: Covers agricultural employees whose employer has 3 or more full-time employees or a yearly payroll for full-time employees of $15,000.
 Office workers are exempt from coverage.
 Independent contractors on farms, other than migrant workers, do not have coverage.
 Owner-operators of large tractor-trailer vehicles are excluded from coverage.
 Coverage of Domestic Employees: Any domestic worker whose earnings are $750 or more in any calendar quarter from a private household is covered.
 Domestic servants and their employers jointly may elect for the employee to be covered, even if the individual does not meet the earnings requirement.